MCL Tear Champ, MO

 Diagnosing an MCL Tear in Champ, MO

-Diagnosing an MCL tear typically involves a physical examination and may include imaging tests such as an MRI or X-ray to determine the injury’s extent.
+Diagnosing an MCL tear usually requires a physical exam and may involve imaging tests like MRI or X-ray to determine the injury’s extent.
 At Axes Physical Therapy, we have free injury evaluations in Champ, MO.
 With Direct Access Physical Therapy, you are able to be evaluated and begin recovery without needing a physician’s referral.

 Treatment Options in Champ, MO for MCL Tears